AnthonyArfaux/htrdr_kmin/README.md

 ## Release notes

+### Version 0.8.1

+Sets the required version of Star-SampPling to 0.12.
+This version fixes compilation errors with gcc 11 but introduce API breaks.

 ### Version 0.8

 - Adds support for a thin lens camera model and an orthographic camera model